- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Read Next: 8 Best Places for Glamping in MA

 Melville Ponds Campground in Portsmouth, Rhode Island, is an excellent choice for New England glamping!
 Similar to other places on this list, there are many different options when it comes to picking your overnight stay.

 The majority of glamping options are in 1970s Airstreams, which are truly luxurious.
 These Airstreams come fully equipped with everything you need for a perfect vacation away from home in the summer.

 Amenities are abundant, with free wifi, access to hiking trails, proximity to Sandy Point Beach, free hot showers, and fire rings at every campsite.
 Rates vary throughout the summer, depending on the specific time of the month.
 This is a great luxury glamping New England spot!

 Lake Champlain in Vermont is easily one of the most beautiful places in New England, and now you can go glamping there!
 This glamping accommodation is a decked-out RV in a truly fantastic location with tons of outdoor activities.

 Guests will have access to the fire pit, sandy beach, terrace, cabana, double kayak, and paddleboard.
 There’s also a whole bunch of DVDs to choose from if you want to have a fun movie night while glamping.

-This accommodation sleeps eight people with two bedrooms, one bathroom, and a minimum stay of two nights.
+This New England glamping spot sleeps eight people with two bedrooms, one bathroom, and a minimum stay of two nights.
 It’s a high-rated accommodation near Lake Champlain and should definitely be considered for your next glamping trip!